 PowerShell is an excellent tool if you know how to use it, and sometimes it’s the only tool for the job.
 If you know your way around PowerShell you can knock out tasks in AD much more quickly than through the GUI alone.

-Alternatively, a great free tool that can manage users in AD is the Admin Bundle by SolarWinds.
+Alternatively, a great free tool that can manage users in AD is the Admin Bundle for Active Directory by SolarWinds.
 This handy tool can build network maps, help manage inactive accounts, and produce simple reports, just like the one we did in PowerShell

 Export AD Group Members with PowerShell FAQs